nguyenvanduocit/all-in-one-model-context-protocol/scripts/google-token/README.md

 # Guide to Getting token.json from Google API

+You can follow the steps below or just ask Claude how to do it, I prefer the last one.

-## 0. Create a project on Google Cloud Platform
+## 1. Create a project on Google Cloud Platform

 1. Access Google Cloud Console (https://console.cloud.google.com/)
 2. Sign in with your Google account